-Jodie Song and Rafal Tokicz’s love story began on a kickball field near the Washington Monument.
+Jodie and Rafal’s love story began on a kickball field near the Washington Monument.
 In October 2006, they found themselves placed on the same team but didn’t get to know one another until Jodie accidentally left her T-shirt behind after one of the games.

 As the team was walking to a bar for some after-game drinks, Jodie, 28, an IT analyst, realized she’d forgotten her shirt but decided she was too far away to go back for it.
 Just then, she saw her teammate Rafal holding an extra white shirt.
 “I figured it was someone’s from our team,” says Rafal, 28, a private trainer, “and because a few of us were going to the bar, I was going to ask the teammates there if it belonged to any of them.”

 So Jodie approached Rafal to tell him it was probably hers.
 “After the initial conversation about the shirt,” she says, “I asked him if he was headed to the bar because I hadn’t seen him there after our games.”
 Rafal said he was going, and the two headed on to the bar with the rest of the team.